Foster School of Business alumni association

 DISCLAIMER: Do not take everything for granted !

-The University of Washington Foster School of Business (also known as UW Foster) is the business school of the University of Washington in Seattle.
-Founded in 1917 as the University of Washington School of Business Administration, the school was the second business school in the Western United States.
-Accredited by the Association to Advance Collegiate Schools of Business, the school offers bachelor's, master's, and doctoral degrees, as well as a undergraduate minor and certificate programs.
-Enrollment each year is about 2,500 students in its undergraduate and graduate programs and more than 1,000 working professionals in its executive education seminars and lifelong learning programs.
+The University of Washington Foster School of Business (also known as UW Foster) is the business school of the University of Washington in Seattle, Washington.
+Founded in 1917 as the University of Washington School of Business Administration, it is one of the oldest business schools in the western United States.
+The school is accredited by the Association to Advance Collegiate Schools of Business (AACSB) and offers undergraduate, graduate, and doctoral programs across a range of business disciplines.
+Enrollment includes approximately 2,500 students in degree programs and more than 1,000 professionals annually in executive education programs.

 Article title : Foster School of Business